gematik/ref-GemLibPki/README.md

 - we check against certificate profiles specified by gematik, not against usages and contexts
 - several methods to get information about a certificate and its issuer
 - contains checks of all steps defined in TUC_PKI_018 „Zertifikatsprüfung in der TI“ specified in gematik document "Übergreifende Spezifikation PKI" (gemSpec_PKI)
-- no OCSP checks yet
+- OCSP requests are optional and activated by default
+- OCSP response are not analyzed beyond status GOOD (nor signature checking etc.)

 ##### TSL handling
-- several methods for parsing a TSL
+- several methods for parsing, modifying, signing and signature validation of a TSL

+##### OCSP
+- signed OCSP responses can be generated, but always with status GOOD

 ##### Error codes
 - error codes specified by gematik